The Alchemist (musician): 2015–present: Craft Singles and collaborative albums

 On March 6, 2015, a while after Rockstar Games announced the release of the PC version of Grand Theft Auto V, it was announced that Maman and Oh No would have a new radio station called The Lab in the game.
 In addition to that, a new song "Play It Cool", featuring Earl Sweatshirt and Samuel Herring, was released.
 The song is apart from a new album of tracks inspired by GTA V named Welcome to Los Santos that was released on April 21, 2015.
 The album is a compilation album of new songs from a wide range of artists.
 Maman and Oh No were involved in the production of the songs, and the album was released for the release of the PC version of the game.

 On November 18, Maman released a single on his SoundCloud, featuring Mac Miller and Migos, titled "Jabroni".
 Later he said on Twitter that it would be released on limited 45 vinyl single with an instrumental version, as part of a new single series, called Craft Singles.
 On February 11, Maman announced the dates of release of every one of the four Craft Singles vinyls.
 The tracks were: "Hoover Street (Original Version)" by Schoolboy Q (March 11, 2016), "Any Means" and "Supply" by MC Eiht and Spice One (April 8), "Cobb" and "Palisades" by Blu (May 6) and "Jabroni" (June 3).
 Some of those were already released online and Maman released the "Hoover Street (Original Version)" online on the same day of the announcements.
 On August 11, another song was released: "All for It" by Roc Marciano.

-On January 13, 2016, Maman and Currensy announced their second collaboration, titled The Carrollton Heist.
-The mixtape was all recorded in one day, January 4, 2016.
-Later, Currensy announced a release date and cover art on his Instagram.
-The release date was set to February 14, 2016.
-This second collaboration of Maman and Currensy was very long-awaited since rumors of a Covert Coup sequel were floating online back in 2012 until Maman dismissed them in an interview.
-The mixtape was, indeed released on February 14, on DatPiff.
-Later, Maman noticed that the version there was not the final mastered one, so he uploaded the full mastered version to his SoundCloud page.